sumanyurosha/spoj-first30/README.md

   7. Finally, I solved PALIN today and I am very very happy after getting AC for it.
 It took me two days(2 hrs each day) to implement this problem.
 I got the concept very early but this was more of an Implementation problem so I had to deal with all the corner cases, which took a little more time to handle.
 But finally, yes it always feels good to do something you have always thought of.
 One more down and many more to go.
 BOOM!!
 (PS: Hard work pays off :P)

-  8. I solved STRPAR problem, it was an intresting one which I solved using stacks.
+  8. I solved STPAR problem, it was an intresting one which I solved using stacks.